SURFnet/eduxchange-eu-tech-docs/connecting-ooapi.endpoints.md

 1. **Retrieving information about educational offerings** to display on [eduxchange.nl](http://eduxchange.nl/) or eduxchange.eu.
 2. **Enrolling students** in educational offerings.
-3. **Transmitting students' grades** from the guest institution back to the home institution.
+3. **Transmitting students' grades** from the host institution back to the home institution.

 ## Implementation Guidelines